Li Kui (Water Margin): Character assessment

+Li Kui also known for his savagery, as there are frequent depiction of cannibalism among the 108 Liangshan outlaws characters, and Li Kui is the most representative one among them.
+Lu Xun, in particular, felt disturbed with the scale of brutality shown by Li Kui in the novel.

+Li Kui, despite mostly known for his simple-mindedness yet popular as a character, there are numerous studies for how his personality is shown in the novel.
+Li Kui is considered as a representative of the peasant classes' real-world struggles, highlighting class conflict in a feudal society.
+Majority of the people believe Li Kui is a person with incomplete mental faculties leading to psychological distortion; albeit some sees Li Kui as a subversive anti-hero in the novel's later arcs, where the outlaws debate surrendering to the government.
+His alleged "madness" masks deep wisdom and resistance, making him a "wise fool" (智若愚, appearing foolish but profoundly insightful)—a trope in literature where apparent stupidity hides truth-telling.
+Others analyzed Li Kui in more religious aspects, by quoting from the words of Luo Zhenren (a Taoist immortal in the novel who comments on the characters' fates) and a famous line from Laozi's Tao Te Ching (chapter 5): "天地不仁，以万物为刍狗" ("Heaven and Earth are impartial and treat all beings as disposable "straw dogs" used in rituals").
+This portrays the spiritual character of Li Kui as being representative of the chaotic force of nature, blending divine indifference with animalistic instincts.

+Modern Arts

 In the video game Jade Empire by Bioware, a character who resembles Li Kui and also goes by the nickname "The Black Whirlwind" joins the player's party as it gets underway.
 He displays many of the same traits as the Water Margin character and wields the same fighting weapon (twin axes).

 The OVA adaptation of Mitsuteru Yokoyama's Giant Robo could not obtain licence for the original cast of the manga or the live-action series, so the creators used characters from Yokoyama's body of work, including adaptations of Water Margin.
 The character of Tetsugyu (which roughly translates as "Iron Ox"), known too as the Black Whirlwind, is based on Yokoyama's adaptation of Li Kui.